polirritmico/lazy-local-patcher.nvim/README.md

 1. Only **one file** per plugin.
 2. The name of the patch should match the repository name.
-(More precisely, the directory name inside the Lazy root folder).
-E. g.: `nvim-treesitter.patch`
+(More precisely, the directory name inside the Lazy root folder). e.g.: `nvim-treesitter.patch`

 Depending on your config, the plugin may or not need to be loaded before Lazy.